nimbusproject/cloudinit.d/README.txt

 database, thus they cannot be started until the NFS VM and the postgres VM are started.

-To launch this application with cloud-boot the NFS VM and the Postgres VM would be put into boot level 1, and the 3 Apache VMs would be put into boot-level 2.
+To launch this application with cloudinit.d the NFS VM and the Postgres VM would be put into boot level 1, and the 3 Apache VMs would be put into boot-level 2.